Castelvill/SandstormBox/README.md

 Currently, if you execute the engine binary without any scripts, you will get only a black screen.
 Directories "init" and "scripts" have necessary scripts for creating the terminal.

+## Command line arguments

+    -i, --ignore-config
+        Ignore .config file.

+    -b, --buffer-size
+        Set the backbuffer size.

+    -s, --samples
+        Set the number of samples used in antialiasing.
+Maximal recommended number of samples is 8.
+If sampling is not supported on your machine, you must set this value to 0.

+    -p, --pixel-art
+        Disable the pixel blur while drawing bitmaps.

+    -f, --fullscreen
+        Go to fullscreen mode when a window is created.

+    -n, --not-ascii
+        Allow use of other character encodings.

 ## Config file

 EXECUTE script_path - executes the script in a new process - on boot and restart.